fenago/ml-bootcamp/Lab_3.md

 As
 we
-already know from the first chapter, we cannot just take a categorical variable and put it into a machine learning model.
+already know from the first lab, we cannot just take a categorical variable and put it into a machine learning model.
 The models can deal only with numbers in matrices.
 So, we need to convert our categorical data into a matrix form, or encode.